MicrosoftDocs/windows-powershell-docs/docset/windows/iisadministration/get-iissharedconfig.md

 ## PARAMETERS

 ### CommonParameters
 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
-For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).
+For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS